dhiegorp/migraine/README.md

 All part of my learning process: sometimes I need to build and run something, revisit it after a while to refactor it or even completely rewrite it with new ideas.

 So feel free to try it, love it or hate it but definetely don`t take it too seriously.
-After all, its just another brainfuck interpreter.
+After all, its just another Brainfuck interpreter.

 ## Details